na-na-hi/renget/archive/how2playba.md

 Roll until you get 10 points (this is a JP reroll list)

 As the meta is constantly changing, the most optimal reroll targets can change as well.
-The [Future Content Timeline and Unit Ratings](https://docs.google.com/spreadsheets/d/1VSzm_ioCt2AdRvkfL9HKNNZSbyslayVERXxVxR6nzh4/edit#gid=616626271) and [Raid Strategy Guide](https://docs.google.com/document/d/1bvYGwIh-9o-2JQ4Q2MQXtsL0peiCPrRuw0l3HQmTrZ0/edit#) spreadsheets can help a lot in this regard.
+The [Future Content Timeline and Unit Ratings](https://docs.google.com/spreadsheets/d/1VSzm_ioCt2AdRvkfL9HKNNZSbyslayVERXxVxR6nzh4/edit#gid=616626271) and [Arona's projected banners](https://docs.google.com/spreadsheets/d/e/2PACX-1vST0JkbV44jOb6kzmSNDav-PZ6ZSUZS-Um6FpAm6bGsLWXF6lJEoU84VXzSbg4SeQ/pubhtml#) spreadsheets can help a lot in this regard.
+Both of these links have a banner guide, for the first one just ctrl + f 'banner' on the first sheet.

 You can always ask /bag/ for advice.

 >What about good units who are only blue or gold (1 or 2 star)?